alexisvafiadis/Community-Center-Website-Rework/readme.md

 ### 7. Mailing System Setup

-The website uses **PHPMailer** to handle email functionalities, such as sending newsletters and registration confirmations.
+1. The website uses **PHPMailer** to handle email functionalities, such as sending newsletters and registration confirmations.

-Ensure your SMTP settings are correctly configured in `panel.php` to send emails:
+2. Ensure your SMTP settings are correctly configured in `panel.php` to send emails:
 - Set the appropriate `Host`, `Username`, `Password`, and `Port` for the SMTP server you are using (e.g., Gmail SMTP).

 ### 8. Troubleshooting

 - If you encounter issues with sending emails, verify that your server allows outgoing SMTP connections.
 - Check that you have properly set up the `php_openssl.dll` extension in your `php.ini` file to allow secure email transmission.
+I had this issue.
 - If there are any database connection errors, ensure that the credentials in `config.php` and `calendar.php` are correct and that your MySQL server is running.